-The learning experience will aid the resident in refining skills required of an independent practitioner, such as communication, collaboration, and therapeutic applications.
-Staffing preceptors will coordinate feedback through direct and indirect oversight of the resident, and through review of resident medical chart documentation (e.g. Weekend i-Vents).
+Residents are also required to respond to medical emergencies (e.g. Code Blue/Cardiac arrest).
+The rotation will aid the resident in refining skills required of an independent practitioner, such as communication, collaboration, and therapeutic applications.
 Hours worked on weekends as part of the longitudinal pharmacy practice experience are in addition to those required for the current rotation the resident is on, but the ASHP Duty Hours policy must be adhered to.

-Residency Project - Required
+Residency Project